- GM Registration (PUBLISHER GAMES ONLY) June/1/2018 and ends Sept/29/2018

 Timeslot 5: Saturday/November/10/2017: 2 PM EST to 7 PM EST (GMT-5)

 Timeslot 6: Saturday/November/10/2017/2017: 7 PM EST to MIDNIGHT EST (GMT -5)

 Timeslot 7: Saturday/November/11/2017: MIDNIGHT EST to 5 AM EST (GMT -5)

 Timeslot 8: Sunday/November/11/2017: 9 AM EST to 2 PM EST (GMT-5)

 Timeslot 9: Sunday/November/11/2017: 2 PM EST to 7 PM EST (GMT -5)

 At AetherCon we support two VTTs:

-For GMs new to online RPGing and Roll20, we will be offering live tutorials with experienced hands who can walk you through setting up and running your game.
-Contact our tutors at firstname.lastname@example.org or check out the tutoring schedule here:
+For GMs new to online RPGing and Roll20, check out the Tabletop Tutorial here.
+Still need help?
+We will also be offering live tutorials with experienced hands who can walk you through setting up and running your game.
+Contact our tutors at email@example.com.

 Setting up a Google Hangout is super easy once you have a Google account.
 There are several ways to do it, but perhaps the simplest is to create a calendar item on Google Calendar.
 Follow these steps: